 If a person is a Non-Resident Indian (NRI), he/she can open two kinds of account in India: a Non-Resident External account (NRE), and Non-Resident Ordinary account (NRO).
 These accounts can be used to store the money that the individual makes abroad or the keep the money made in India in the country.

 These accounts can be in the form of savings, current, fixed or recurring deposit accounts.

-Here's the difference between a NRE account and a NRO acccount
+Here's the difference between an NRE account and an NRO account

 Accrued interest income and balances held in NRE accounts are exempt from Income tax and Wealth tax, respectively.
 However, there is a tax that arises in the case of NRO accounts.

 An NRE account is freely repatriable whereas an NRO acount is not repatriable except for the following:

 i) current income

 ii) up to USD 1 (one) million per financial year (April-March), for any bonafide purpose, out of the balances in the account, e.g., sale proceeds of assets in India acquired by way of purchase/ inheritance / legacy inclusive of assets acquired out of settlement subject to certain conditions.